 But the author of these articles is mistaken in every respect.
 In order to get rid of the action of the Holy Spirit, such as he finds it put forward as one of our fundamental principles, he falls into a strange excess.
-According to our views, as he affirms, &#8220;spiritual graces are always brought back to the supernatural form which they assumed in the apostolic age&#8221;; and he had before affirmed with no less assurance that, according to our views, &#8220;the action of the Holy Spirit is understood in the sense of a *tolerably gross supranaturalism*.&#8221; The heart revolts in copying it.
+According to our views, as he affirms, "spiritual graces are always brought back to the supernatural form which they assumed in the apostolic age"; and he had before affirmed with no less assurance that, according to our views, "the action of the Holy Spirit is understood in the sense of a *tolerably gross supranaturalism*."
+The heart revolts in copying it.
 Does there really exist such a contempt for the action of the Holy Spirit?
 Alas! that at least betrays the thought of the author.
 He wants man to appear, man to act.
 The action and manifestation of the Spirit is for him a gross idea.

 And again, the author is mistaken as to the facts of the apostolic age and as to the principles he condemns.
-The form which the work of the apostolic age assumed did not tend, in general, to a dualism of any kind&#8212;very far from it.
+The form which the work of the apostolic age assumed did not tend, in general, to a dualism of any kind -- very far from it.
 There was, in certain cases, a sort of dualism.
 For example, tongues were spoken, and the one who spoke them did not always understand what he said.
-When that was the case, the apostle declares that this action of the Holy Ghost was of a lower order; &#8220;for greater is he that prophesieth than he that speaketh with tongues, except he interpret; that the church may receive edifying.&#8221; &#8220;He that speaketh in an unknown tongue, speaketh not unto men, but unto God: for no man understandeth him, howbeit in the Spirit he speaketh mysteries. &#8230; He that speaketh in an unknown tongue edifieth himself; but he that prophesieth edifieth the church &#8230; wherefore let him that speaketh in an unknown tongue, pray that he may interpret&#8230; But if there be no interpreter, let him keep silence in the church,&#8221; @1 Corinthians 14: 5, 2-4, 13, 28.
-And Paul adds, as to himself (*verse* 19), &#8220;I had rather speak five words with my understanding, that by my voice I might teach others also, than ten thousand words in an unknown tongue.&#8221; He will have, in speaking, his intelligence to have some part, not as if to produce in any sort another source of truth, but as a vessel blessed for himself and for others with what the grace of God communicated.
+When that was the case, the apostle declares that this action of the Holy Ghost was of a lower order; "for greater is he that prophesieth than he that speaketh with tongues, except he interpret; that the church may receive edifying."
+"He that speaketh in an unknown tongue, speaketh not unto men, but unto God: for no man understandeth him, howbeit in the Spirit he speaketh mysteries ... .
+He that speaketh in an unknown tongue edifieth himself; but he that prophesieth edifieth the church ... wherefore let him that speaketh in an unknown tongue, pray that he may interpret ... .
+But if there be no interpreter, let him keep silence in the church," @1 Corinthians 14: 5, 2-4, 13, 28.
+And Paul adds, as to himself (verse 19), "I had rather speak five words with my understanding, that by my voice I might teach others also, than ten thousand words in an unknown tongue."
+He will have, in speaking, his intelligence to have some part, not as if to produce in any sort another source of truth, but as a vessel blessed for himself and for others with what the grace of God communicated.
 By this means, there was blessing for himself and communion with others.
-The power of God by
+The power of God

 {59}

-itself was something, no doubt; but the edification of the Church was the object which the love of God proposed to itself.
-The heart entered into it, spiritual intelligence submitted to it and rejoiced in it.
-It is thus that, in promising the gift of the Spirit, the Lord Himself says, of the one who should receive it, that &#8220;out of his belly shall flow rivers of living water&#8221; (@John 7: 38); out of his belly, that is to say, from his innermost affections, according to the well known use of this expression in the scriptures.
+by itself was something, no doubt; but the edification of the Church was the object which the love of God proposed to itself.
+The heart entered into it, spiritual Intelligence submitted to it and rejoiced in it.
+It is thus that, in promising the gift of the Spirit, the Lord Himself says, of the one who should receive it, that "out of his belly shall flow rivers of living water" (@John 7: 38); out of his belly, that is to say, from his innermost affections, according to the well known use of this expression in the scriptures.